ramielsabahy/simple-task-management/README.md

 I used sanctum for authentication.

-I used Service & Repository archeticture to make the code looks better and to acheive some of SOLID princibles.
+I used Service & Repository architecture to make the code looks better and to achieve some of SOLID principles.

 I implemented queue for both sending email and resizing images to get the best performance, so to receive the email please change `MAIL_USERNAME` & `MAIL_PASSWORD` to your mailtrap account.